Cat Breeds in Australia

 Feline hypertrophic cardiomyopathy – This particular disease is very difficult to diagnose, and it is caused by thickening of heart’s walls.
 It affects mostly older cats, but it can happen to younger ones too.

-The British Shorthair is medium sized cat breed with muscular legs, broad chests, and round pawns.
-Their head is very round and eyes are large, but they have a short nose.
+The British Shorthair is a medium sized cat breed with muscular legs, broad chests, and round pawns.
+Their head is very round and the eyes are large, but they have a short nose.

 They have a single coat that is dense and short and plush in texture.
 The most popular type is blue and coat colour, but they also come in colours such as: